safayavatsal/Grafana_and_Prometheus_MERN_app/README.md

 3. Enhance Grafana Dashboards:

-   - Create advanced Grafana dashboards to display both the default and custom metrics from the MERN application.
+   - Create advanced Grafana dashboards to display the MERN application's default and custom metrics.

    - Include detailed visualizations for backend performance, database health, and frontend performance (if possible).